-I’m a sound engineer by day and “head-scratcher” by night.
+I’m a sound engineer by day and a “head-scratcher” by night.

-I always loved understanding the technical side of things and solve complex scenarios, and this is where I found my love for sound engineering.
+I always loved understanding the technical side of things and solving complex scenarios, and this is where I found my love for sound engineering.

 If you are a sound engineer you can relate that not everything always goes to plan as it should.